-The compressor must be transported only when all air vented.
-Before has been moving or transporting the compressor, release all the air pressure from the tank and pressure hoses, from dryer chambers and drain condensate from the tank and from the condensate separator on the dryer.
+The compressor must transported only when all air has been vented.
+Before moving or transporting the compressor, release all the air pressure from the tank and pressure hoses, from dryer chambers and drain condensate from the tank and from the condensate separator on the dryer.

-Keep original the factory packaging in case the device needs to be returned Use the original factory packaging during transport as it provides optimum protection for the product. .
-If it is necessary to return the product during the period. the warranty manufacturer is not liable for damages caused by improper packaging.
+Keep the original factory packaging in case the device needs to be returned Use the original factory packaging during transport as it provides optimum protection for the product. .
+If it is necessary to return the product during the warranty period, manufacturer is not liable for damages caused by improper packaging.